 I do not think that anyone becomes an apostle by choice, or seeks out the chance to be in the service of apostles, for that matter.

 Barnabas came together with Paul to seek out those who do not know Christ in the wider world.
-Like Paul he started out with another name, Joseph, and was given a new one "which means, the man of encouragement".
+And like Paul he started out with another name, Joseph, and was given a new one "which means, the man of encouragement".

 It seems from what we know of him (which is more than most of the original 12) it was an appropriate name.
 He was a Levite in service to the priests of Aaron, who put himself at the service of the new priests, the Apostles.

 Eventually he became the advocate for that other renamed convert, who was such a scourge on the Early Church.
 Who would ever ask to be in a support position like that?
-Yet his gift was that he seemed to sense the potential in others and advocate for them.
+He also seems to have no problem with Paul "outshining" him; he seems content to drift to the background while continuing to spread the Gospel.
+Yet his gift was that he seemed to sense the potential in others and advocate for them and give them courage to serve.

 But he was a man of strong opinions and zeal for the Church and Christ, so it makes sense.
 It also shows the two sides of that zeal.
 He breaks with the man he championed over the weakness of another.
 The faint heart heart of Mark pushed the limits of Paul's human capability to forgive.
 It is the irony that Barnabas, who forgave and heard the Lord in Paul, should lose to Paul's inability to see and do the same for another.
 Who would ever wish to be asked to choose one child over another?